Discover Spain: Seville

 As part of the Seville Semester program fee, you will enjoy several excursions targeted at gaining an enhanced perspective on the cultural and geographic diversity of Spain.

-- A weekend trip to Madrid
+- A weekend trip to Granada

 - A walking tour of Seville, including an introduction to different local foods

 - A visit to the Plaza de Espana (site of the World’s Fair)